benoitpetit/duckduckGO-chat-cli/readme.md

-# DuckChat CLI
+# DuckDuckGO CLI v1.0.0

-DuckChat CLI is a command-line interface for interacting with DuckDuckGo's AI chat service.
-This project is a refactored and improved version of the original [duckduckgo-ai-chat](https://github.com/mumu-lhl/duckduckgo-ai-chat) project, rewritten in Go with enhanced streaming capabilities.
+DuckDuckGO CLI v1.0.0 is a command-line interface for interacting with **DuckDuckGo's AI chat service**.
+This project is a refactored and improved version of the original [duckduckgo-ai-chat](https://github.com/mumu-lhl/duckduckgo-ai-chat) project, **rewritten in Go 🩵** with enhanced streaming capabilities in a CLI.

 ## Features